Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Exact reduction to the one-dimensional model

-\begin{remark}[On the hypothesis of absolute continuity] The supplementary hypothesis of absolute continuity in the preceding corollary is not part of the pushforward-measure formulation of the reduction, but rather of its rewriting in Lebesgue form.
-In the geometric submersion regimes covered by \textbf{(H1)} in Section~\ref{sec:measurable-core}, this absolute continuity holds locally on the corresponding interval of levels, and the densities \(w_\psi\) and \(w_\phi\) are then given by the coarea formula. \end{remark}
+\begin{remark}[On the absolute-continuity hypothesis] The supplementary absolute-continuity hypothesis in the preceding corollary is not part of the robust level of the reduction, but rather of its Lebesgue rewriting.
+In the geometric submersion regimes covered by \textbf{(H1)} of Section~\ref{sec:measurable-core}, this absolute continuity holds locally on the corresponding level interval, and the densities $w_\psi$ and $w_\phi$ are given by the coarea formula. \end{remark}